MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 MoonlightBot requires the following permissions to successfully execute this subcommand:

-*No specific permissions required*
+*No specific permissions required.*

 ## roles detect-assignment

 This command allows you to set up a detection system for a role that is assigned to a user by another bot or a moderator.
 It will change the role to a temporary role and remove it after a certain duration.

 {% hint style="warning" %}
 This setting requires that MoonlightBot has access to the audit logs to detect the assignment of roles by other bots or moderators.
 {% endhint %}

 ```text